 Ensure you leverage the review.
 Use it on your website, in your customer presentations, marketing collateral, social media and PR.
 And remember that reviews can be used more than once.
 The great benefit of reviews is that they have longevity.

 Providing a template for customers to complete, may streamline the process and ensure you get what you need from them instead of going back and forth several times.
 This maybe more relevant for more complex purchases or business to business.

 I've included some example questions you can ask customers for more in-depth reviews.
 You can even turn the reviews into customer case studies at a later date.

 2. How long have you worked together?

-3. Summarise the work you have undertaken outlining what was involved?
+3. Summarise the work involved and what was involved?

 4. What made you select xx?

 6. What was it like to work with xx?